5egeneral/compendium/_notes/Pixel Mapping in Photoshop.md

 The version of Photoshop used in this tutorial is CC 2019.
 There may be differences between the user interface in screenshots and the user interface of the version of Photoshop that you are using

 ### Setting up layers and groups
 Create a new .psd file with the dimensions of the outline file.
 Open the outline file and select and copy its contents (ctrl +a, then ctrl+c).
 Paste into a new layer in the .psd.
 Repeat with the biome plan you made in tiled.
 Finally, create 4 empty layers and place them into a folder called water.
-With the names and the order matching the image below.
+Arrange layers so the names and the order match the image below.

 ![Pasted image 20210622011544.png](/assets/img/Pasted%20image%2020210622011544.png#center)*How your layer overview should look after following the steps above.*